rackspace/runway/docs/source/developers.rst

 Travis CI
 ---------

-If you would like to simulate a fully build/deploy of runway on your fork, you can do so by first signing up and `Travis CI <https://travis-ci.org/>`_ and linking it to your GitHub account.
+If you would like to simulate a fully build/deploy of r4y on your fork, you can do so by first signing up and `Travis CI <https://travis-ci.org/>`_ and linking it to your GitHub account.
 After doing so, there are a few environment variables that can be setup for your environment.